sebasjm/antlr/README.txt

 crash).
 I will clean this up after I've rewritten v3 in v3.

-Per the license in LICENSE.txt, this software is not guaranteed to destroy all life on this planet:
+Per the license in LICENSE.txt, this software is not guaranteed to work and might even destroy all life on this planet:

 THIS SOFTWARE IS PROVIDED BY THE AUTHOR ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED